wickandbergamot/wickandbergamot/docs/src/developing/builtins/programs.md

 The BPF Loader marks itself as its "owner" of the executable account it creates to store your program.
-When a user invokes an instruction via a program id, the Solana runtime will load both your executable account and its owner, the BPF Loader.
+When a user invokes an instruction via a program id, the Safecoin runtime will load both your executable account and its owner, the BPF Loader.
 The runtime then passes your program to the BPF Loader to process the instruction.